 top of page

-• Writer's pictureHans Faber
+Writer's pictureHans Faber

-Island Walcheren: once Sodom and Gomorrah of the North Sea
+Walcheren Island.
+Once Sodom and Gomorrah of the North Sea

-In contrast to the Sunday's rest of today, for centuries island Walcheren was a pagan retreat and safe haven for the Vikings with their slightly aggressive business model.
+In contrast to the Sunday's rest of today, for centuries the island of Walcheren was a pagan retreat and safe haven for the Vikings with their slightly aggressive business model.
 Heathendom was rooted deeply on this island.
 Even in the eleventh century, the Catholic Church still feared its inhabitants would return to their former pagan gods and rituals.
-Island Walcheren was also a bridgehead of the Scaldingi chapter.
+The island of Walcheren was also a bridgehead of the Scaldingi chapter.
 They were the Scheldt Vikings, led by the feared Ubba the Frisian.
 Ubba was even one of the commanders of the legendary Great Heathen Army that ransacked the Anglo-Saxon world.
 Yes, part of this dreaded army sailed from Walcheren.

 Read below to find out what we mean.